GongmingYang/Example-Project-of-Login-without-Password/README.md

         * */
         $n_dt = json_decode($p->pub_decrypt_strkey($app_pub_key, $n_dt1),true);

-    If $n_dt is normal array, then , the passwordless should be good.
+    If $n_dt is a normal array, then , the passwordless should be good.